-- 1.1.Does biannual azithromycin MDA to 1-11 month (29-364 days) old infants, when provided quarterly during non-malaria season, reduce their mortality in a Malilike setting, in which there is a functional SMC program - 1.2.Does quarterly azithromycin MDA, provided throughout the year (i.e., 4 doses / year) to 1-11-month-old infants reduce their mortality in a Mali-like setting? - 1.3.
-Does quarterly MDA have a bigger mortality effect than biannual MDA? - 1.4.Do the following factors modify the effect of azithromycin MDA on mortality?
+- 1.1.Does biannual azithromycin MDA to 1-11 month (29-364 days) old infants, when provided quarterly during non-malaria season, reduce their mortality in a Malilike setting, in which there is a functional SMC program - 1.2.Does quarterly azithromycin MDA, provided throughout the year (i.e., 4 doses / year) to 1-11-month-old infants reduce their mortality in a Mali-like setting? - 1.3.Does quarterly MDA have a bigger mortality effect than biannual MDA? - 1.4.Do the following factors modify the effect of azithromycin MDA on mortality?
 (Exploratory analysis) - a.
 Infant age at the time of MDA (1-5 months vs 6-11 months) - b.
-Infant weight-for-age at the time of MDA - c.
+Infant weight-for-age, length-for-age, weight-for-length at the time of MDA - c.
 Infant sex - d.
-Season of MDA dosing and time since the last SMC - e.
+Season of MDA dosing (malaria versus non malaria season) and SMC implementation in village (SMC given versus SMC not given) - e.
 Cluster level coverage of SMC - f.
 Cluster level baseline mortality (established at first census) - g.
 Cluster and individual level coverage and number of administered azithromycin MDA doses - h.
 District of residence - i.
 Distance from the nearest health facility - j.
 Household asset or income index - k.
-Household WASH index - 1.5.Does biannual or quarterly azithromycin MDA to 1-11-month-old infants reduce mortality among 12-59-month-old children living in the same communities (exploratory analysis)
+Household WASH index - 1.
+National outreach strategy category (standard/advanced) - i.
+There is an existing national outreach strategy (Strategie Avancée) in place to target communities that have limited access to healthcare.
+Inclusion into that strategy will be treated as a potential effect modifier. - m.
+Hard-to-reach village status assessed by the field workers - i.
+In addition to objective measures (geographical location distance to health facilities) and existing national assessment (Strategie Avancée), we will conduct a survey among field workers to obtain a subjective assessment on how difficult the village is to reach.
+The results will be summarized to a composite variable that will be used as a dichotomous variable on whether or not the village is "hard-to-reach".